loldruger/nginx-docker-ssl-template/README.md

 ```
 $ docker compose up
 ```
-on your terminal. it's all automatically set up
+on your terminal. it's all automatically set up.
+And it now supports multiple domains certification!

 if you get successful result but cannot access through your domain,  `$ docker compose restart` to reload `nginx service`